-Note: Portland International Airport Note: Portiand international Airport street right-of-way widths extend to abutting lease lines.
+Note: Portland International Airport street right-of-way widths extend to abutting lease lines.
 Where no abutting lease lines exist, the right-of-way will be defined as within 15 feet of the outside curb line or edge of pavement.